 Gather all the materials and tools listed above.
 Prewash and dry the socks before sewing.

 I used a strong circle magnet instead of the black hook & loop strips (Velcro) on the left of the circular magnet.
 The hooks on the Velcro strips are not friendly to socks, so please do not use it for this project.

-I changed the yellow embroidery floss to brown after taking this photo as brown gives a more defined line for the smiling mouth.
+After taking this photo, I replaced the yellow embroidery floss to brown as brown gives a more defined line for the smiling mouth.